-I'm a web developer living in the Greater Philadelphia Area of Pennsylvania with my fianceé and our goldendoodle, August.
+I'm a web developer living in the Greater Philadelphia Area of Pennsylvania with my wife and our goldendoodle, August.
 I enjoy hiking, tabletop games, video games, reading, and learning new technologies.

 This wasn't always what I planned to do.
 I grew up Huntingdon Valley, PA and went to the University of Pittsburgh.
 I earned a B.A. with majors in English Literature and English Writing (Fiction), intending to teach secondary English.
 The Master's program I got into was rather expensive, and the deadline came shortly after Pittsburgh Public Schools laid of about 1/3 of its teaching staff, so I decided to hold off.
 I worked as a youth director at a synagogue before my then-girlfriend and I moved back home to Philadelphia for a year where I got into another, thriftier Master's program.
 Philadelphia, similarly, cleaned house - this time, I believe it was 1/4 of their schoolteachers.
 Education, it seemed, was not the path for me.
 I took assorted jobs and casually began to tinker with coding courses, trying to better myself and sate a longstanding interest.

 We settled in and spent a year in Tennessee.
 She worked in a dental practice and I bounced around a bit before finding a place at the State of Tennessee.
 We got married, honeymooned in France, and plotted out our next move.
 After several significant discussions, we decided to come back home to Philadelphia to be closer to family and friends.
 In the meantime, I've found some cool projects to work on and I'm continuing to learn new things.
-I'm working on learning Node.js, Angular.js, Python, and more.
-I'll be showcasing my skills in an upcoming blog portion of this site, which will contain notes on projects as I design, program, and release them.
+I'm working on learning React, testing JS, and more.
 I'm passionate about creating excellent tools and technologies to support my hobbies of tabletop and video gaming.
 I'm always interested in side projects, so be sure to contact me if there's something you think I could help with!